hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-pre.md

 SCHEME OPTION FOR ADVECTION OF K-EPSILON = 2
 SCHEME OPTION FOR ADVECTION OF TRACERS = 2
 /
-/ Use Nikuradse roughness law (all others are not 3D compatible) with reasonable friction coefficient LAW OF BOTTOM FRICTION = 5
+/ Roughness Use Nikuradse roughness law (all others are not 3D compatible) with reasonable friction coefficient LAW OF BOTTOM FRICTION = 5
 FRICTION COEFFICIENT FOR THE BOTTOM = 3 · d90  / calculate this value for your case study - in the presence of ripple or dune bedforms use van Rijn recommendations
-LAW OF FRICTION ON LATERAL BOUNDARIES = 0  / for symmetry calculations LAW OF FRICTION ON LATERAL BOUNDARIES = 5  / for natural banks FRICTION COEFFICIENT FOR LATERAL SOLID BOUNDARIES =
+LAW OF FRICTION ON LATERAL BOUNDARIES = 5  / for natural banks / LAW OF FRICTION ON LATERAL BOUNDARIES = 0  / for symmetry calculations FRICTION COEFFICIENT FOR LATERAL SOLID BOUNDARIES = 3 · d90  / similar logics as for FRICTION COEFFICIENT FOR THE BOTTOM /
+/ Turbulence: Preferably use k-epsilon model, alternatively Spalart-Allmaras (=5) or Smagorinsky (=4) for highly non-linear flow
 /
-/ Preferably use k-epsilon model or alternatively Spalart-Allmaras (=5) /
 VERTICAL TURBULENCE MODEL = 3
+HORZIONTAL TURBULENCE MODEL = 3
 /
 / Reduce wiggle free surface instabilities by reducing the FREE SURFACE GRADIENT SOMPATBILITY /